UnfoldedInc/earthengine-layers/modules/earthengine-layers/docs/api-reference/earthengine-terrain-layer.md

-# EarthEngineLayer
+# EarthEngineTerrainLayer

 <p class="badges">
   <img src="https://img.shields.io/badge/@unfolded.gl/earthengine--layers-lightgrey.svg?style=flat-square" alt="@unfolded.gl/earthengine-layers" />
 </p>

-The `EarthEngineLayer` connects [Google Earth Engine][gee] to [deck.gl](https://deck.gl), making it possible to visualize planetary-scale geospatial datasets in a JavaScript application.
+The `EarthEngineTerrainLayer` connects [Google Earth Engine][gee] to [deck.gl](https://deck.gl), making it possible to visualize planetary-scale geospatial datasets _over 3D terrain_ in a JavaScript application.
+The difference with the `EarthEngineLayer` is that you must provide _two_ EarthEngine data sources, one to be used as the imagery source, another as the terrain source.

 [gee]: https://earthengine.google.com/